 - Birmingham City Council purchased 20 hydrogen fuel buses to kick start the transition to hydrogen zero emission vehicles and re-fuelling facilities.
 National Express, as the Council's procured Hydrogen Bus Operator are piloting the buses under the 'Clean Air Hydrogen Bus Pilot'.
 Over 200 drivers have been trained, alongside the ongoing technical staff training and development in 'drive train' and fuel cell maintenance and operational requirements.
 Commercial and operational viability testing is ongoing with the bus operator and hydrogen fuel provider (ITM/Motive), including fuel speed dispensing, pressure of dispensing, trialling volumes of production and km/h usage, aligned to Hydrogen bus route assessments.
-The Birmingham's Clean Air Hydrogen Bus Pilot will be the catalyst for the next generation of hydrogen buses, hydrogen production and refuelling infrastructure development. - The City Council has collaborated with Tyseley Energy Park in developing a low/zero carbon emission re-fuelling hub.
+The Birmingham's Clean Air Hydrogen Bus Pilot will be the catalyst for the next generation of hydrogen buses, hydrogen production and refuelling infrastructure development. - 5.92 The City Council has collaborated with Tyseley Energy Park in developing a low/zero carbon emission re-fuelling hub.
 Planning consent was granted in November 2017 with operation commencing in October 2019.
-Alternative fuels include hydrogen, electric and Bio-diesel.
+Alternative fuels include hydrogen, electric and Biodiesel.
+Innovate UK has recently awarded to Birmingham City Council a grant for the project entitled, Net Zero Transition for Businesses in East Birmingham.
+Birmingham City Council will recruit a Net Zero Innovation Delivery Officer (NZIDO) to work across Council teams and with partners TEP and Birmingham Energy Institute, UoB.
+The project's aim will be to engage with businesses, workers, entrepreneurs and residents in TEED and wider East Birmingham to co-create a delivery plan for accelerating the net-zero transition for businesses.